idris-lang/Idris2/docs/source/tutorial/typesfuns.rst

       (::) : (e : a) -> Inf (Stream a) -> Stream a

 The following is an example of how the codata type ``Stream`` can be used to form an infinite data structure.
-In this case we are creating an infinite stream of ones.
+In this case, we are creating an infinite stream of ones:

 .. code-block:: idris